IRONMAN World Championship

 The 2020 version of the race was eventually cancelled and the 2021 race – first rescheduled for February 22 – was rescheduled yet again and finally took place in St George, Utah on Saturday May 7, 2022.
 Kristian Blummenfelt won the men’s race, with Daniela Ryf topping the podium for PRO women.

 Now the IRONMAN World Championship will return at last to Kona for its normal scheduled slot in October 2022, though there have been calls in some quarters for the event to move location on a regular basis.

-The plan currently is for the women’s PRO race to take place on Thursday October 6, with the men racing two days later on Saturday October 8.
-Age-Group athletes will be distributed between the two days.
+The women’s PRO race takes place on Thursday October 6, with the men racing two days later on Saturday October 8.
+Age-Group athletes are distributed between the two days.

 For many though, notably modern-day GOAT Jan Frodeno (who famously said “We ain’t playing Wimbledon down in Sussex”), competing in Kona is the dream and pinnacle of the sport.